An Icon of Autumn- Hagi (萩, bush clover) Often Goes Unnoticed- look for it !

 Over the centuries, with the influence of the ancient poets bearing strong, hagi has remained an important symbol of autumn, featured as a motif on painted scrolls, painted screens, kimonos, etc.

-There are also records of several major HAGI-VIEWING receptions which have been hosted by the Imperial Family or wealthy aristocrats.
-These events usually not only involved enjoying the bush clover, but also appreciating the melancholy chirping of various autumn insects which were purposely released onto the grounds for the occassion.
+There are also records of several major HAGI-VIEWING receptions hosted by the Imperial Family or wealthy aristocrats.
+These events involved not only the enjoyment of bush clover, but also the appreciation of the melancholy chirping of various autumn insects which were purposely released onto the grounds for the occasion.

-As I have mentioned in my previous post, the special sweet eaten around the time of the autumnal equinox ( today!), is called O-Hagi, giving it a distinctive autumn flavor ( as oppossed to the same sweet eaten around the spring equinox called Botamochi, named after the famed flower of spring, the botan- peony).
+As I have mentioned in a previous post, the special sweet eaten around the time of the autumnal equinox ( today!), is called O-Hagi, giving it a distinctive autumn flavor ( as opposed to the same sweet eaten around the spring equinox called Botamochi, named after the famed flower of spring, the botan- peony).

 So why not celebrate the season!
-After youve had some chestnut rice ( kuri-gohan), tea and O-Hagi, why dont you get out and take a little walk on this cool ( post typhoon) autumn day .
-You will surely have plenty of insect music to accompany your wanderings.
-And keep an eye out for hagi- Im sure you will find some.
+After you’ve had some chestnut rice ( kuri-gohan), tea and O-Hagi, why don`t you get out and take a little walk.
+You’ll surely have plenty of insect music to accompany your wanderings.
+And keep an eye out for hagi- I’m sure you will find some.

 And if you would like a more intense bush clover experience, why not head up to Mito, our prefectural capital?
 There, at the Kairakuen Garden ( so famous for plum blossoms in March) you can find plenty of amazing hagi growing.
 In fact, I think that in fall, its better than it is in spring ( when it is so incredibly crowded!).